Discover how to grow bean sprouts right in your kitchen to add crunch to your favorite stir fries.

 - Wash a wide mouth mason jar or upcycled glass jar and rinse it well to remove any soap residue.

 - Prepare a piece of window screen to fit your wide mouth mason jar.
-I use polyester window screen on my sprouting jars, drawing a circle on the screen using the mouth of the jar as my pattern.
-I cut around the circle.
-Then my sprouting screen is ready to use.
+Draw a circle on the screen using the mouth of the jar as the pattern, then cut around the circle.
 If you don’t have spare window screen laying around your kitchen, you can order them online.

 - Place two tablespoons of dried beans in a clean jar.